shonczinner/YelpReviewClassification/README.md

 2. **Run the Script**:

+To train and save the 1D convolution MLP and linear bag-of-words model,

     ```bash
     python train_and_save_models.py
+    ```

+To run the trained 1D convolution MLP model on a test review,

+    ```bash
+    python use_mlp_model.py
     ```

 Make sure the `data/filtered_yelp_academic_dataset_review.json` file is correctly placed relative to the script and that the `utils` and `models` directories contain the required custom modules.